package-url/community/README.md

 # Community
 Repository for discussions and decisions related to Package-URL as a community including:
-- Governance
+- Governance,
-- Outreach (calendars, mailing lists, messaging platforms, etc.)
+- Outreach (calendars, mailing lists, messaging platforms, etc.),
+- Documentation, and
+- Other topics than affect both the PURL and VERS specifications.

 The initial focus is on improving the community and project infrastructure for the PURL (purl-spec) and VERS (vers-spec) specifications,